Alibaba-NLP/KB-NER/README.md

 ## Acknowledgement

-Start from the great repo [flair version 0.4.3](https://github.com/flairNLP/flair), the code has been modified a lot.
+Starting from the great repo [flair version 0.4.3](https://github.com/flairNLP/flair), the code has been modified a lot.
 This code also supports our previous work such as multilingual knowledge distillation ([MultilangStructureKD](https://github.com/Alibaba-NLP/MultilangStructureKD)), automated concatenation of embeddings ([ACE](https://github.com/Alibaba-NLP/ACE)) and utilizing external contexts ([CLNER](https://github.com/Alibaba-NLP/CLNER)).
 You can also try these approaches in this repo.

 ## Contact